GustikS/learning2plan/README.md

 All the core functionality of the workflow is exposed to the arguments of the run script.

+## Benchmark warnings

+No hyphens allowed in predicates or action schemata in PDDL and plan files!
+I have either replaced them with underscores or removed them entirely for some domains but have not checked this thoroughly.

 ## Workflow instructions

 Firstly, you need to create the training datasets from pymimir by running `datasets/to_jsons.py`